Table of Contents

 Tip No.4 is to braise the seared pork with the marinating sauce

 Braise the pork with the marinating sauce only, no additional water is required.
-Bring sauce along with the pork to a boil, about 5 minutes, and then simmer for 20 minutes.
-Baste, flip and turn the pork every 10 minutes.
+Bring sauce along with the pork to a boil, about 5 minutes, and then simmer for 20-30 minutes.
+Baste, flip, and turn the pork every 10 minutes.
+The actual time depends on how thick/wide you cut the pork.
+If the pork looks like a thin long cylinder, then 20 minutes are all you need.
+Use a chopstick to test, if you can poke the pork through easily, then it is fully cooked.

-If there is still lots of liquid in the wok by the end of the 20 minutes, then remove the lid, turn the heat back to medium and cook for the final 5-10 minutes.
-Turn and flip the pork from time to time and mix with the remaining juice in the wok.
+If there is still lots of liquid in the wok by the end of the 20 or 30 minutes, then remove the lid, turn the heat back to medium, and cook for the final 5-10 minutes.
+Turn and flip the pork using a wide flexible slotted turner from time to time and mix the pork with the remaining juice in the wok.

 Last but not least is to let the Char Siu cool down before cutting it into thin serving slices